pdfgeneratorapi/ruby-client/docs/DocumentsApi.md

 api_instance = PDFGeneratorAPI::DocumentsApi.new
 template_id = 19375 # Integer | Template unique identifier
-data = PDFGeneratorAPI::Data.new # Data | Data used to generate the PDF.
+body = Object # Object | Data used to generate the PDF.
 This can be JSON encoded string or a public URL to your JSON file. opts = {
   name: 'My document', # String | Document name, returned in the meta data.
   format: 'pdf', # String | Document format.
 The zip option will return a ZIP file with PDF files.
-  output: 'base64' # String | Response format.
+  output: 'base64' # String | Response format. \"I\" is used to return the file inline.
 With the url option, the document is stored for 30 days and automatically deleted.
 }

 begin
   # Generate document
-  result = api_instance.merge_template(template_id, data, opts)
+  result = api_instance.merge_template(template_id, body, opts)
   p result
 rescue PDFGeneratorAPI::ApiError => e
   puts "Error when calling DocumentsApi->merge_template: #{e}"